 To contact the person you are dealing with, indicate the name of your customer below your header.
 Place it in the "Ship To" area and include their contact details with their address to help you deliver their order.
 If your company is the one requesting to order from your suppliers, do the same thing.
 Indicate the name of your supplier, place it in the "To" area.
 Then, write the contact details and address of your company to help your supplier deliver the goods you ordered from them.
 This time, the name of your company is the one placed in the "Ship To" area.

 3. Itemize the Order

-The content of your purchase order should itemize and describe your customer's requests.
+The content of your purchase order form or sheet should itemize and describe your customer's requests.
 Indicate the detailed description of the product ordered and their quantity.
 Place the item number of each product if it applies, the unit price of each product, and the unit of measure (U/M) of each product.
 Then, create a space to total everything.
 Specify your subtotal and place a space for any discount or additional charges you give your customer, then total everything.

 4. Provide Your Terms and Conditions

 Provide your shipping method with your terms and conditions.
 This includes information about your cost, packaging requirements, and transfer of liability.
 Don't forget to indicate your delivery date and the arrival date of your product.
 At the same time, include your payment method.
 You can ask them to pay you in cash, checks, credit card, or through an online payment.